 This time I didn't roll my eyes.
 I recalled that twenty-three years ago, my editor at Random House, the late Leona Nevler, suggested I write a book about my travels with my zany cat, Mooshie.
 I started it, but shelved it when another offer came in for a different book.

 I figured that two great minds couldn't be wrong.
 Over the next 18 months I finished MOOSHIE.
 I had a "sensitivity reader" read it, and at the same time, I attended webinars at Author's Guild about how not to get sued by litigious people.
 Thus I was duly advised to rewrite several sections to insure I would not be sued.
 I then donned my publisher's hat and dealt with the craziness of getting a book into printed and electronic form.
-On November 26, 2021, MOOSHIE: Life With an Unconventional Cat, went live.
+On November 26, 2021, my cat memoir, MOOSHIE: Life With an Unconventional Cat, went live.

 When I've made my feeble attempts at marketing, I will once again pick up the pen and revise INTENSIVE CARE: The Story of a Nurse.
 That done and reissued, I will finish writing a novel that has been in the works since 1968—BLUE NOTES: Life in the Times of the Counterculture Revolution.
 Bear with me.